Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 | Silica | 2.3g ±0.5 | ✘ (excessive bounce) |

 Pro technique: Keep litter depth at 2.5" - shallow fills (<2") increase tracking by 58% as claws hit the bin floor.
-Learn why the 2–3 inch litter depth range works best for most cats.
+See why 2–3 inch litter depth reduces tracking and improves burying.
 Critical: Place a rubber mat (not plush) under the box - textured surfaces capture 92% of residual litter vs. 63% on foam (Test ID: S-2026-M2).

 How Sterilite Compares to Commercial High-Sided Boxes